 - Identify materials and apply metallurgy knowledge to solve practical welding problems

 - Interpret drawings including welding symbols and make accurate calculations

-Include textbooks plus approximately $900.00 upon entry into the program for personal protective equipment, tools, and supplies.
+In addition to textbooks, it costs approximately $900 upon entry into the program for personal protective equipment, tools, and supplies.